cesars-pizza/All-Version-Minecraft-Server/README.md

 plotInfo: Whether or not to show info of other players plots when being entered.
 Can be set to enable or disable.

+plot.blockUpdate: Whether or not blocks will send updates to other blocks when changed.
+Can be set to enableDefault or disableDefault.
+Can be set to enable or disable when in a plot. (currently does nothing)

+plot.redstoneUpdate: Whether or not redstone components will function.
+Can be set to enableDefault or disableDefault.
+Can be set to enable or disable when in a plot. (currently does nothing)

+plot.liquidUpdate: Whether or not water and lava will flow.
+Can be set to enableDefault or disableDefault.
+Can be set to enable or disable when in a plot. (currently does nothing)

 ## Copyright

 This project does not use any code sourced directly from Minecraft.
 It simply follows a protocol found within the game.